 Acupuncture is one of the main natural healing methods used by Traditional Chinese Medicine (TCM) to help resolve health issues without side effects.
 One of the world’s oldest medical systems, the use of Acupuncture in Europe and the USA began to spread rapidly during the second half of the twentieth century.
 Today, it is a widely practiced and is considered a safe and effective, natural form of health care, used in Western Medicine as well as by Practitioners of Traditional Chinese Medicine.

 Like all TCM healing methods, acupuncture therapy is based on the concept of Qi, the life force or energy which flows around the body and regulates your health.
 According to TCM theory, disease results if the flow of Qi is blocked.
 Acupuncture points are located on the meridians through which Qi flows.
 It works by relieving blockages at key points along the meridians.
 By enabling Qi to flow smoothly, balance and harmony can be restored to your body, giving it the support it needs to prevent health problems and treat illness and disease.

 Benefits of Acupuncture

-As a natural form of healing, Acupuncture can have the following benefits.
-It:
+As a natural form of healing, Acupuncture can offer:

 - drug free pain relief

-- treats effectively a wide range of acute and chronic ailments
+- effective treatment for a wide range of acute and chronic ailments

 - a way to address underlying cause of disease and illness as well as the symptoms